Mission, Vision, and Theme

 WE FORM PASTORS by providing capable staff and a campus whose beauty and facilities support the delivery of the curriculum and the needs of the seminary family.

-- Analyze technology and support staff needs so as to handle administration efficiently, apply technology effectively, and utilize faculty wisely.
+- Conduct a biennial review of staffing and technological needs to handle administration efficiently, apply technology effectively, and utilize faculty wisely.

 - Establish a plan to make the campus even more user friendly and readily accessible as an exercise, fellowship, and recreation resource for the seminary family.